davidswelt/zot_bib_web/README.md

   [zot_bib_web COLLECTION] where you'd like the bibliography inserted.
 (More options: see push.py)
 - configure push.py (at the top) and make sure it is executable
-- run push.py regularly or on demand
+- run push.py regularly or on demand.
+It will call zot.py automatically.

 push.py can automatically update the Wordpress page with the bibliography.